The 20 Best Facial Paralysis Doctors Near Me in Glen Burnie, MD

 Languages Spoken:

-Kalpesh Vakharia is a General Surgeon and an Otolaryngologist in Baltimore, Maryland.
+Kalpesh Vakharia is a General Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Vakharia is rated as an Elite provider by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Facial Paralysis, Bell's Palsy, Recurrent Peripheral Facial Palsy, Laryngectomy, and Tissue Biopsy.
-Dr. Vakharia is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Facial Paralysis, Bell's Palsy, Recurrent Peripheral Facial Palsy, Laryngectomy, and Tissue Biopsy.

 Languages Spoken: